tango-adb/docs/docs/tango/server/connection.md

 sidebar_position: 1
 ---

-# Create client
+# Create connection

 As mentioned in [Create USB connection](../daemon/usb/create-connection.md), a USB device can only be exclusively accessed by one process at a time.
 This means if multiple ADB clients are trying to connect to the same device, only one of them will succeed.

-Google ADB solves this problem by starting a server to manage the USB devices, and all ADB clients connect to the server instead of the device directly.
+Google ADB solves this problem by starting a server (also called "host") to manage the USB devices, and all ADB clients connect to the server instead of the device directly.
 The server will forward the packets from clients to the device, and forward the packets from the device to the clients.

 The protocol between ADB client and server is different from the protocol between ADB server and device (daemon).
-Tango provides a client implementation for the client-server protocol, but since the server listens on TCP port 5037, Tango requires a server connection object to handle the data communication.
+Tango provides a client implementation for the client-server protocol, but since the server usually listens on a TCP port, Tango requires a server connection object to handle the data communication.

 <Tabs className="runtime-tabs" groupId="runtime">
 <TabItem value="web" label="Web">